 Yaniya Lee is a Toronto-based writer and editor interested in the ethics of aesthetics.

-Her writing has appeared in Vogue, Flash, FADER, Vulture, VICE Motherboard, Canadian Art and C Magazine.
+Lee has written for Vogue, Flash, FADER, Vulture, VICE Motherboard, Canadian Art and C Magazine.

 She was a founding collective member of MICE Magazine and is presently a member of the EMILIA-AMALIA working group, which was artist-in-residence at the Art Gallery of Ontario in the summer in 2017.
 Lee has participated in residencies at Banff (2017), the Blackwood Gallery (2018), Gallery 44 (2018) and Vtape (2019-2020).